yoosufcancode/dm-bypass/selected_features.md

 - **Description**: Percentage of passes played with non-dominant foot (needs roster metadata)
 - **StatBomb Columns**: `type.name == 'Pass'`, `pass.body_part.name`
 - **Aggregation**: passes w/ weak foot / passes_attempted
-- **Note**: ⚠️ Calculation error detected in current implementation
+- **Note**: ⚠️ Calculation error detected: All values are NaN, which is impossible. **Root Cause**: Code intentionally returns NaN for all players (line 114 in receiving.py: `return ctx.players_series(default=np.nan)`).
+The function is not implemented - it requires roster metadata to determine dominant foot, which is not available in the event data. `pass.body_part.name` exists but cannot determine "weak foot" without knowing player's dominant foot from roster data.

 ## Link Play